anchit-chandran/endeavourpredict.org/qrisk3/security.md

 # Security

-Security is taken extremely seriously by this project and we are complying with the [Data Security and Protection Toolkit (DSPT)](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards) which is part of latest NHS Digital Data Security Standards.
+Security is taken extremely seriously by the Endeavour Predict project and we are compliant with the [Data Security and Protection Toolkit (DSPT)](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards) which is part of latest NHS Digital Data Security Standards.

 ## Deployment Security 'Code Chain'